-This painting is the beginning and the end of my collection "Sickness".
+“The original painting "Día De Muertos" is the beginning and the end of my first collection.

 It all started back in 2011 when my sister's boyfriend chose to commit suicide.
 It was a horrible time.
-I had no words for the feelings running through my veins.
-It really struck me and my family like a thunderbolt from above.
+I had no words for the feeling running through my body.
+It really struck my family and me like a thunderbolt from above.
 My sister was devastated and didn't say a word for a year, and my mother didn't leave her bedroom for months either.
 I didn’t know what to do.
 I only knew that I was so infinitely sad on behalf of my family, but also on behalf of his.
 I knew the suicide had happened after a fight with my sister.

 My mother died.

-After my mother’s death, I created this art piece which I have called “Día de Muertos” - A tribute to all the people who aren't by our side anymore.
+After my mothers death, I created this art piece which I've called “Día de Muertos” - A tribute to all the people who aren't by our side anymore.

 This artwork shows a woman holding a skull in her right hand - Notice the skull as there is a human face inside the skull.
 The skull in her hand symbolises both life and death and even though some people might have hurt you, you still love them and would give them the world if you could.
 The women in the picture is naked and exposed because of the fact, that she can't hide the pain and sorrow anymore.” - Anne Ditte